Seaway Family Dental - Cornwall

 Frequently Asked Questions

-Chuck out your toothbrush and pick up one with soft bristles.
-Brush twice a day with desensitizing toothpaste and take care to gently clean along the gumline.
-Floss and rinse with a fluoridated mouthwash.
-Avoid acidic and sweet foods and drinks like coffee, soda, wine, and fruit juice especially before bed.
-If you catch yourself clenching or grinding your teeth, try practicing mindfulness or other relaxation techniques to give your jaw a break.
-To stop sensitive teeth pain for good, you will have to see the dentist so we can determine the underlying cause once and for all.
+Switch to a toothbrush with soft bristles, and brush gently twice a day with desensitizing toothpaste.
+Be sure to floss and rinse with a fluoridated mouthwash.
+Avoid acidic and sweet foods and drinks, such as coffee, soda, wine, and fruit juice—especially before bed.
+If you find yourself clenching or grinding your teeth, try relaxation techniques to reduce jaw tension.
+For lasting relief, visit your dentist to identify the underlying cause of your tooth sensitivity.

-In some cases, improving your dental hygiene game at home can stop tooth sensitivity.
-When kept clean enough to prevent more erosion and decay, your enamel can actually heal.
-This process is helped tremendously with fluoride treatment.
-Fair warning though, dental pain is a natural indicator that something is wrong and it needs to be investigated.
-If your enamel has become so damaged or decayed that the dentin has become exposed you may be at risk of an infection or abscess.
+In some cases, improving your dental hygiene routine can help alleviate sensitivity.
+By preventing further erosion and decay, your enamel can recover, especially with fluoride treatments.
+However, dental pain signals an issue that needs attention.
+If your enamel is worn down and the dentin is exposed, you may be at risk for an infection or abscess.

-• Sweet foods: chocolate, jams and jellies, caramel, sugar, hard candies, ice cream and an extra special second mention for juice and soda!
+• Sweet foods: Chocolate, jam, caramel, hard candies, ice cream, and especially juice and soda

-• Simple starches: donuts, cake, bread, potato chips, crackers and cookies.
+• Simple starches: Donuts, cake, bread, chips, crackers, and cookies

-• Hard foods: chewing on ice, chewing hard candies, chewing foods that may contain a pit or hard kernel such as popcorn, cherries and olives.
+• Hard foods: Chewing on ice, hard candies, or foods with pits or kernels, like popcorn, cherries, and olives

-• Snacks: Raisins and nuts, celery and carrot sticks, apple slices.
-Cheese.
+• Snacks: Raisins, nuts, celery, carrot sticks, apple slices, cheese

-• Dessert: Yogurt, ricotta and berries, apple sauce.
+• Desserts: Yogurt, ricotta with berries, apple sauce

 What Our Patients Are Saying